1AEGIS/age3-xscript/README.md

 Here are all the types for which this is the case:
-**`River, Ocean, Lake, Water (=River|Ocean|Lake), Cliff, MapType, Mix, Forest`**
+**`River, Ocean, Lake, Water (=River|Ocean|Lake), Cliff, MapType, Mix, Forest`** The allowed values for these types depend on the extensions you've enabled.

 #### **Got it, but I'm writing maps for a mod that has new terrain.**
-Then you can either use **`as`** or, to get proper autocomplete, edit the *`lib/Terrain.d.ts`*, adding your new terrain to the corresponding types.
-In the future I plan to implement some sort of extensions functionality to swap enums and RM functions based on the mod you're scripting for.
+Then you can either use **`as`** or, to get proper autocomplete, make an extension for your mod - just explore the structure of *`extensions\TNE\index.xts`*, *`extensions\TNE\Terrain.d.ts`* and *`workdir\lib\extensions\TNE\Terrain.d.ts`* (the last two are the same) and make o copy with your mod's terrain.

-#### **What are these new terrain enums?**
-Apart from the usual TAD terrain enums, you could have noticed new ones, such as a `african_prairie` mix, or `Korea Coast` ocean, etc. These are from my The Native Empires mod, and you should just ignore them.
-In the future I plan to implement some sort of extensions functionality and move these TNE-specific enums to a separate file.

 #### **Will this work with DE?**
 There are no guarantees, but provided DE's RMS structure stays the same, it should work.
+Some terrain types and function declarations must be missing though, unless somebody makes an extension for DE.

 #### **Why can't the converter save the files?**
 Make sure the paths specified in your **`config.json`** exist and comply with the location of your **`workdir`**.